 The Chrome Developer Tools will open and present you with the code (HTML/CSS) from the Web Page.
 You can use this to begin selecting specific items on the page either by hovering over/clicking parts of the HTML within the Elements tab:

 Here we’ve located the “Is the car clean?” question; we can see the corresponding item ID just above the question text (item-960c98c3-74f2-458f-b121-edb818b8aede) and displayed on the Web Page itself shown in the screenshot below.

 Double click the entry for the Item ID within the Elements view to be able to copy and paste the contents.

 The iAuditor API and MS Flow require you to remove the “item-” prefix.
 You’ll only need the number reference as shown below:

 The same steps can be applied to locate a specific response ID.
 In the below example, we’ve discovered the “Yes” response from the Elements Tab (and highlighted in the preview mode) as shown below:

-You can now use the same steps to discover any Items or Responses from within your Audit!
+You can now use the same steps to discover any Items or Responses from within your Inspection!
 To see the results of this being used in-conjunction with MS Flow, take a look at our “Exporting your Item & Response Data to an Excel 365 Table” guide.